jcrocholl/kossel/BOM.md

  - 1 x frame_cheek.stl
  - 1 x frame_endstop.stl
  - 1 x frame_top.stl
+ - 1 x M3x50mm screw
  - 2 x M3x20mm screws
  - 2 x M3x8mm screws
- - 4 x M3 nuts
+ - 5 x M3 nuts
- - 1 x M3x40mm (anything larger should do)

 Like the lower corners, but with a cap on the top that will be used to apply tension via a screw to the tensioner.
 The endstop portion of the frame has extra screw holes... for an endstop, as you might have guessed.

-Last, drop a screw from the top of the corner down into the tensioner.
+Last, drop a screw from the top of the corner down into the tensioner; secure it from beneath with an M3 bolt to secure it; this will ultimately get pulled up by the screw in order to apply tension to the line.
+It should be secured at roughly the same height as the bottom of the frame endstops.

 ### STEP 6: Attach horizontal arms to upper corners (there are 3)